College of Dentistry

 Academic Calendar

-The School of Dentistry operates on a semester system, with new classes beginning only once a year.
-A current calendar is available upon request.
+The College of Dentistry operates on a semester system, with new classes beginning only once a year.
+A current calendar is available online.

 Cost to Attend

 Tuition and fees are recommended by the administration and are approved by the Board of Regents and may be adjusted as economic conditions warrant.
-The information below does not include living or personal expenses.
-To view the Cost of Attendance (COA) estimate provided by the Financial Aid Office, please visit their website and select the School of Dentistry.
+To view the Cost of Attendance (COA) estimate provided by Scholarships & Financial Aid, please visit their website and select "Dental Students."
 Students are discouraged from holding any outside employment which may be detrimental to the pursuit of their education.
 In no case may a student accept a position which conflicts with regularly scheduled school hours.
 When scholastic progress is questionable, students may be asked to discontinue outside work.

 Tuition Refund Policy